Purdue-ECE264-002-Fall2024-stage/HW14-MusicGen2/README.md

 [Major audio]
 [Minor audio]

 You can make a major or minor chord out of any note on the scale.
-For example: C major is composed of the notes C, E, and G, and C munor is composed of the notes C, Eb, and G.
+For example: C major is composed of the notes C, E, and G, and C minor is composed of the notes C, Eb, and G.

 If you assign a number to every note, you can see how these relate to each other: